Skip to main content

 PhD in Classical Philosophy

-Applicants are expected to have competence in Greek and Latin sufficient to take upper-level courses in Greek and above the beginning level in Latin on entering graduate school.
+Applicants are expected to have sufficient competence in Greek and Latin to take upper-level courses in Greek and above-beginning level in Latin on entering graduate school.

 Students who wish their primary grounding to be in the classics should apply to the program in classical philosophy; those who wish their primary grounding to be in philosophy should apply to the parallel program in the Department of Philosophy.